Chinese Internet structure

 - China Mobile

-- Only use a Hong Kong internet present if it has the correct routing too directly to mainland China and to Europe through the Middle East.
+- Only use a Hong Kong internet present if it has the correction directly to mainland China and to Europe through the Middle East.

 - Use Japan and Taiwan to host internet present to reduce costs.
-Useful for then large data volumes are needed
+Useful for then large data volumes.

 - Singapore – for access to south Asia market